TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/Windows/GitForWindows.rst

 In the Git Bash window, enter the following commands to set that you push to Gerrit instead of the TYPO3 repository directly.

+git config remote.origin.pushurl "ssh://<username>@review.typo3.org:29418/Packages/TYPO3.CMS.git"
-git config --global url."ssh://<username>@review.typo3.org:29418".pushInsteadOf git://git.typo3.org
+git config remote.origin.push +refs/heads/master:refs/for/master
-git config --global branch.autosetuprebase remote
+git config branch.autosetuprebase remote

 Links to bugtracker
 -------------------